ejoonie-irm/omniauth-irm_health/README.md

-An omniauth strategy for IRM Cloud Healthcare
+An Omniauth strategy for IRM Healthcare Cloud

+**CAUTION
-** Copied from OmniAuth Facebook.
-This is not for Facebook !!
+**This is not a release version yet and its source code copied from OmniAuth Facebook.
+This is not for Omniauth Facebook !!
-If you were looking for the one, please go to https://github.com/mkdynamic/omniauth-facebook.
+**If you were looking for the one, please go to https://github.com/mkdynamic/omniauth-facebook.
-We do appologize inconvenience.
+**We do appologize inconvenience.

 # OmniAuth IrmHealth  &nbsp;[![Gem Version](https://badge.fury.io/rb/omniauth-irm_health.png)](http://badge.fury.io/rb/omniauth-irm_health)

-**These notes are based on master, please see tags for README pertaining to specific releases.**

 IrmHealth OAuth2 Strategy for OmniAuth.